-Although recurrent actionable fusions can be detected with a well-designed DNA assay, 59 gene rearrangements are commonly detected using RNA.
-60 Currently, the availability and accuracy of liquid biopsy assays for circulating tumour RNA are uncertain.
-61 This report focuses solely on DNA-based liquid biopsy testing to guide targeted therapies in NSCLC.
+Although recurrent actionable fusions can be detected with a well-designed DNA assay,59 gene rearrangements are commonly detected using RNA.60 Currently, the availability and accuracy of liquid biopsy assays for circulating tumour RNA are uncertain.61 This report focuses solely on DNA-based liquid biopsy testing to guide targeted therapies in NSCLC.

 Several commercial and laboratory-based assays are available for liquid biopsy testing in NSCLC.
-These assays use hybrid capture techniques in combination with NGS - referred to as "hybrid capture-based"
+These assays use hybrid capture techniques in combination with NGS - referred to as "hybrid capture-based targeted sequencing" - to detect and interrogate ctDNA.21 Three commercially available assays are the following: